-Various team, dual and individual activities are studied so as to give the student an understanding of the history, the rules, the skills, and other general information of each activity considered.
+Various team, dual and individual activities are studied so as to give the student an understanding of the history, the rules, the skills, and other general information about each activity considered.
 Having studied the particular activity, students actually participate in it.
+Fee: \$125.